openshift/microshift/docs/contributor/image_mode.md

 ### Run Container

-Run the following command to start the MicroShift `bootc` image in an interactive terminal session.
+Run the following commands to start the MicroShift `bootc` image in an interactive terminal session.

-Note that the following paths are shared with the container:
+The host shares the following configuration with the container:
+* The `openvswitch` kernel module to be used by the Open vSwitch service
-* Pull secret file for downloading the required OpenShift container images
+* A pull secret file for downloading the required OpenShift container images
-* Kernel modules path for loading the `openvswitch` module
-* Host container storage for reusing the available container images
+* Host container storage for reusing available container images

 ```
 PULL_SECRET=~/.pull-secret.json
 IMAGE_NAME=microshift-4.16-bootc

+sudo modprobe openvswitch
 sudo podman run --rm -it --privileged \
     -v "${PULL_SECRET}":/etc/crio/openshift-pull-secret:ro \
-    -v /lib/modules:/lib/modules:ro \
     -v /var/lib/containers/storage:/var/lib/containers/storage \
     --name "${IMAGE_NAME}" \
     "${IMAGE_NAME}"
 ```

+> The `systemd-modules-load` service will fail to start in the container if the
+> host kernel version is different from the `bootc` image kernel version.
+This
+> failure can be safely ignored as all the necessary kernel modules have already
+> been loaded by the host.

 > If additional LVM volume group device was allocated as described in the
 > [Configure CSI](#configure-csi) section, the loop device should automatically